Fit To Fly Certificate

 How soon will I receive my medical fit-to-fly letter or certificate?

 Our team of GPs will review your medical evidence and questionnaire on the same day and provide you with your medical letter or certificate within 1 working day.
-We also offer a guaranteed by 9 a.m. service for medical letters for evidence that has been uploaded by 11 p.m.
+We also offer a subject to clinical assessment by 9 a.m. service for medical letters for evidence that has been uploaded by 11 p.m.
 (UTC/GMT) Sunday - Thursday.
 With our express overnight service you will receive your medical letter or certificate in your inbox overnight by 9 a.m. the next day.
 For example, an application submitted at 11 p.m. on a Thursday night will be assessed and delivered by 9 a.m. on Friday morning.

 Who will sign my fit-to-fly Letters and medical certificates?